 Our Valued Patients,

 We hope this finds you and your family in good health.
-Our community has been through a lot over the last few months and all of us are looking forward to resuming our routines.
-We officially reopened on June 1, 2020.
+Our community has been through a lot over the last year.
 While many things have changed, one thing has remained the same: our commitment to your safety.
 Infection control has always been a top priority for our practice.
 Our infection control processes are made so that when you receive care, it is both safe and comfortable.

 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.
 Our office follows infection control recommendations made by the American Dental Association® (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We follow the recommendations of these agencies so that we are up to date on new rulings or guidance that may be issued.